-However, a witness told the police they saw Laurie accelerate when Richie was trying to re-enter the lane in front of her, causing Richie to strike her car.
+However, a witness told the police they saw Laurie speed up when Richie was trying to re-enter the lane in front of her, causing Richie to hit her car.
 The police issued a traffic citation to Laurie under Section 545.053 (b)(2) which reads in part:

 “…a driver… may not accelerate until completely passed by the passing vehicle.”

-Laurie was injured.
-She filed an an injury claim with Richie’s insurance company for $50,000, representing her medical bills and related damages.
-At trial, witnesses testified that instead of permitting Richie to re-enter the right lane, Laurie accelerated making it impossible for him to safely re-enter the lane without colliding with her car.
+At trial, witnesses testified that instead of letting Richie move back into the right lane, Laurie sped up, making it impossible for him to safely re-enter the lane without hitting her car.

 At some point in the negotiations the claims adjuster will most likely say, “that’s our final offer.”
-Suddenly your keen negotiation skills no longer matter.
 At that point, it’s take it, or leave it.

-Most personal injury attorneys don’t charge for initial office consultations.
-When you find an attorney to accept your case, the attorney will likely agree to represent you on a contingency fee basis.
+Reputable personal injury attorneys don’t charge for initial office consultations.
+When you choose the attorney to fight for you, the attorney will likely agree to represent you on a contingency fee basis.

-A contingency fee means you do not have to pay the attorney any legal fees until the attorney successfully settles your case or wins it at trial.
+A contingency fee means you won’t pay the attorney any legal fees until the attorney successfully settles your case or wins it at trial.
 If your attorney fails to settle your injury claim, or loses the case in trial, you’re not required to pay any attorneys fees or expenses.
-Those fees can be substantial and can include medical experts, court reporters, filing fees, private investigator fees, and much more.

 Contingency fees can range from 25% to 40% depending on the time it will take to resolve the case, its complexity, and whether or not the case has to be tried in front of a jury.

-Make copies of your medical records and associated bills, along with a copy the Texas car accident report, photographs, witness statements and other information related to the accident.
-Seek out several personal injury attorneys in your area.
+For your initial consultation, bring copies of your medical records and bills, along with a copy the accident report, photographs, witness statements and other information related to the accident.

-These attorneys will review the evidence, discuss with you the underlying facts, and ask questions.
-After doing so, they should be able to give you their opinions of the viability of your claim, whether or not they believe the claim will settle, or if the claim may have to be tried in court.
+The attorney will review the evidence, and listen to your side of the story.
+After reviewing your case, the attorney will talk with you about the potential value of your claim, whether or not they believe the claim will settle, or if the claim may have to be tried in court.

 There are times when filing a lawsuit against an at-fault driver may be your only option.
-When this occurs, you can consider suing the driver in one of Texas’s Small Claims Courts.
+When this happens, you can consider suing the driver in Texas Small Claims Court.